Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - **/Working_toolchain_MVS/IPS_scripts/**
 - **/Working_toolchain_NGCD/IPS_scripts/**

-Building the project basically allows you to add / remove features.
-You can follow the comments into the code to understand what section does.
+Building the project basically allows you to add / remove features easily and cook your own version.
+You can follow the comments into the code to understand which section does what.

 Anything fishy with the hacks ?
 A bloody tile is missing ?
+A rogue pixel is giving you insomnia ?
 Need for help ?
 Open an issue !

 ## Click on image to see bloody action, MVS version
 [ ![Click to see gameplay](/Caption.png)](https://www.youtube.com/watch?v=bVQaettOxyM)